EngineerRancho/wordlist-generator/README.md

 ![](Images/Screenshot%201.png)
 ![](Images/Screenshot%202.png)

-This way you can give predicted prefix or suffix that the owner of ID my have used. such as: Name, Surname, Place etc with or without special characters
+This way you can give predicted prefix or suffix that the owner of ID may have used. such as: Name, Surname, Place etc with or without special characters